jfcoz/terraform-ansible/README.md

 # terraform-ansible
-Terraform + Ansible docker image
+Simple Terraform + Ansible docker image to use for example with gitlab-runner